 The following extracts from various articles highlight different approaches and perspectives and are food for thought in relation to the different environments in which we work.
 The more you understand about what matters to you the more you are likely to empathise with someone for whom you are caring.

 Defining spirituality is always tricky.
-In this context, we mean the search for that which gives zest, energy, meaning and identify to the person’s life, in relation to other people and the wider world.
+In this context, we mean the search for that which gives zest, energy, meaning and identity to the person’s life, in relation to other people and the wider world.

 (Froggatt K and Moffitt L (1997) Spiritual needs and religious practice in dementia care.
 State of the Art in Dementia Care, London: Centre for Policy on Ageing (Ed.
 M. Marshall))